Intel-bigdata/SSM/docs/admin-user-guide.md

 **Finished**:

-Once all the commands of a rule are executed, the rule enters “**Finished**” state.
+If a rule is one time rule or has time constains, once all the commands of the rule are executed, the rule enters “**Finished**” state.
 A finished rule can be deleted permanently from the system when it’s in a **“Finished”** state.